AOSC-Archive/aosc-wiki/developers/p-vector.md

 * 322: executable zero-size files, whose names are not NEWS, ChangeLog, INSTALL, TODO, COPYING, AUTHORS, README, README.md, README.txt, empty, placeholder, placeholder.txt, .\*, \_\_init\_\_.p\*
 * 323: uid>999 OR gid>999
 * 324: non-executable file in /bin, /sbin, /usr/bin; or non-executable directory
+* 401: find packages whose build dependencies are not found in source
 * 402: find entries in table package_duplicate
+* 411: find packages whose dependencies (Depends, Pre-Depends, Recommends, Suggests) not found in related deb repos
 * 412: find entries in table pv_package_duplicate
 * 421: find packages p1 and p2, where p1 and p2 have same regular files, p1 != p2, p1.arch=p2.arch or p2.arch=all, p1.repo_component=p2.repo_component, p1.testing <= p2.testing; also excludes Breaks, Replaces, Conflicts listed in deb package
 * 431: find package p2 that provides the library that package p1 needs.
 If no version matches, then find the same so-name, such that p2 is the most popular provider.
 Return fuzzy matches and empty matches.